Spain’s perfect comeback tainted by outbreak in 2nd division

 Tebas said concerns increased in recent weeks after surges of cases across hard-hit Spain, and the league had been warning clubs about the need to stay on high alert.
 It said it will investigate whether Fuenlabrada broke the league’s health safety protocols that had been in place to make sure the competition finished without problems.

+“Fuenlabrada’s decision has put in danger the health of its players and of the public, and jeopardized the competition as a whole,” the statement said.

+Some clubs have already called for Fuenlabrada to lose the points from the match if it is confirmed that it breached heath safety protocols.

-The Spanish league had some of the strictest protocols for the return of training and the resumption of competition following the pandemic break.
+The Spanish league, which denied any wrongdoing and criticized the sports council’s statement, had some of the strictest protocols for the return of training and the resumption of competition following the pandemic break.
 It was the second top league to resume, after the German Bundesliga.

 “We’ve got one match to go after 42 rounds,” Tebas said.
 “We were able to play more than 400 matches.
 We only have one left.”